vlmarkov/self-driving-car/ros2-modules/lane-detection/README.md

 - transfrom video frame through pipeline: graysscale, gaussian blur, extract roi, transfrom persepctive, canny edge detection
 - detect road lanes
 - convert road lane to steer angle
+- support detection of steer angle by two or one lane

+## Limitations
+- it has to be something contrast, like white background and black bold lines

 ## How To Run
 ```